 Public Health Research Themes

-In addition to our six major themes below we host the Sheffield component of the NIHR School for Public Health Research, the Yorkshire Health Study, ScHARR's Public Health GIS Unit, and the Wellcome Trust Doctoral Training Centre for Public Health Economics and Decision Science.
+In addition to our six major themes below we host the Sheffield component of the NIHR School for Public Health Research, the Yorkshire Health Study, ScHARR's Public Health GIS Unit, the Sheffield Health Services and Delivery Research (HS&DR) Evidence Synthesis Centre, and the Wellcome Trust Doctoral Training Centre for Public Health Economics and Decision Science.

 The Health Equity and Inclusion group works in partnership with local people and wider stakeholders to improve understanding of, and support informed action on, health inequity.